manishabarse/IBM-Cert6-SQL/README.md

-# IBM-Cert6-SQL-SQLite

-Used SQLite in the Jupyter Notebook to:

- - Understand three Chicago datasets
- - Load the three datasets into three tables in a SQLite database
- - Execute SQL queries to answer assignment questions

 # Student Course Analysis

 The student_course_analysis code is a Python script that analyzes data from a hypothetical student and course database.
 This project analyzes students and courses data stored in a SQLite database.
 The database contains two tables: `students` and `courses`, which store information about students and the courses they are enrolled in, respectively.